simondiep/minimal-react-example/README.md

 # Notes

-As this is a basic React example, all dependencies (jspm, react) are specified in the index.html
+As this is a basic React example, all dependencies (babel, react) are specified in the index.html Module loading is not present for simplicity.
+React and defined components are shared on the window Object.